Craig Clunas: Life

 Clunas attended Aberdeen Grammar School from 1959 to 1972, which was followed by a Diploma with Distinction in spoken and written modern Chinese from the Peking Languages Institute in Beijing.
-He next majored in Chinese Studies at the University of Cambridge as an undergraduate, graduating with a BA (First Class Honours) in 1977 and afterwards went to the School of Oriental and African Studies (SOAS) at the University of London where he wrote his PhD dissertation on Injanasi's "Nigen Dabqur Asar": a Sino-Mongolian novel of the 19th century (completed 1983) under the supervision of Charles Bawden.
+He next studied Chinese Studies at King's College, Cambridge, as an undergraduate, graduating with a BA (First Class Honours) in 1977 from the University of Cambridge.
+Afterwards, he went to the School of Oriental and African Studies (SOAS) at the University of London, where he wrote his PhD dissertation on Injanasi's "Nigen Dabqur Asar": a Sino-Mongolian novel of the 19th century (completed 1983) under the supervision of Charles Bawden.

 Clunas began his scholarly career at the Victoria and Albert Museum, where for 15 years he was on the curatorial staff and was responsible for the installation of new Chinese galleries.
 In 1994, he moved to the University of Sussex, where he became Professor of History of Art in 1997.
 In 2003, he returned to SOAS where he was the Percival David Professor of Chinese and East Asian Art from 2004.

 He took up the position of the University of Oxford's Professor of the History of Art in 2007, becoming - as with all previous holders of the Professorship - a fellow of Trinity College.
 He was the first holder of the Chair in the History of Art to specialise in art from Asia.

 He retired from the role in 2018, becoming Professor Emeritus of the History of Art, University of Oxford.
 He served as Visiting Professor of Chinese Art at Gresham College in London in 2017-18, delivering a series of lectures.

 He has contributed to radio programmes including In Our Time with Melvyn Bragg and A History of the World in 100 Objects with Neil MacGregor.